Particular/docs.particular.net/persistence/sql/saga_correlation-property_sqlpersistence_[3,).partial.md

 snippet: transitional-correlation-with-attribute

-A transitional correlation property can also be expressed as a class property when using the [SqlSaga base class](sqlsaga.md#correlation-ids-correlation-and-transitional-ids).
+A transitional correlation property can also be expressed as a class property when using the [SqlSaga<T> base class](sqlsaga.md).